 What is CCTV Drain Inspection?

-CCTV Drain Inspection is a diagnostic service that uses a small waterproof camera attached to a flexible cable to examine the inside of drains and pipes.
-The camera sends live video footage to a monitor, allowing plumbers to identify blockages, cracks, tree roots, and other damage without excavation.
+CCTV Drain Inspection is a diagnostic service that uses a small waterproof camera attached to a flexible cable to visually examine the inside of drains and pipes.
+The camera transmits live video to a monitor, allowing plumbers to identify blockages, cracks, tree roots, and other damage without excavation.

 Key Takeaways About CCTV Drain Inspection

-- Uses a waterproof camera on a cable to see inside pipes and identify problems accurately.
+- Uses a waterproof camera on a flexible cable to see inside pipes and drains.

 - Saves time and money by avoiding unnecessary excavation and guesswork.

-- Essential for diagnosing recurring drain problems or pre-purchase property inspections.
+- Essential for diagnosing recurring drain problems and planning maintenance.

 Understanding CCTV Drain Inspection: Definition and Context